shuciran/shuciran.github.io/_posts/HTB/Windows/3 Hard/Tentacle.md

 realcorp.htb.
 86400  IN  SOA  realcorp.htb. root.realcorp.htb.
 ns.realcorp.htb.
 259200  IN      A       10.197.243.77
 ```
-No interesting findings were spotted so we start enumerating port tcp-3128 Squid Proxy but first we need to configure our proxychains file as follows:^26a864
+No interesting findings were spotted so we start enumerating port tcp-3128 Squid Proxy but first we need to configure our proxychains file as follows:[^squid-proxy]
 ```bash
 [ProxyList]
 # add proxy here ...